 2. Make healthy choices

 Lessen their intake of salty and sugary food too as they would only increase their thirst and cravings throughout the day.
 Food that's high in fibre and protein are best for keeping them full for the most part of their fast.
-Some of it are milk, yogurt, rice, potatoes and vegetables. 🥗
+This includes are milk, yogurt, rice, potatoes and vegetables!

 5. Prepare for fasting together